Gang Failure

 Two failure modes, two outcomes

 The contrast is stark.
 A replicated service handles a rank failure as a degradation: traffic drops to the surviving replicas, capacity falls 1/N, the job continues.
-A gang job handles the same rank failure as an outage: every other rank stops, the all-reduce times out, the job terminates and rolls back to its last checkpoint.
+A gang job handles the same rank failure as an outage: every other rank stops, the all-reduce times out, the process group raises, and the job terminates.
+The operator's restart loop (or torchrun's elastic mode) then reloads the last checkpoint and re-launches; the rollback is a deliberate next step, not an automatic property of the termination.

 The architecture is the choice.
 Synchronous data-parallel training, tensor parallelism, and pipeline parallelism are gang patterns by construction.
 Inference servers, data preprocessing pipelines, and replicated batch jobs are non-gang patterns.
 The same hardware can run either; the failure semantics follow the workload, not the cluster.